AnthonyLloyd/CsCheck/Size.md

 if i = min.I pass min.Next to choice gen - smaller sum type should have no restriction on values size = Size(i of choice, size of choice)

-## collections that have a variable number of elements e.g. Array, Array2D
+## collections that have a variable number of elements e.g. Array, Array2D - DONE
-n = Next(max length + 1)
+sizeI = l << 32
-if n = ShiftDown(min.I) pass min.Next to element gens else null size = Size(ShiftUp(n), sum element size) bail out if partial size larger than min
+if sizeI = min.I pass min.Next to element gens else null size = Size(l, sum element size) bail out if partial size larger than min

-ShiftUp and ShiftDown functions because when collections are in a product type we really want collection lengths to be shrunk first.
+<< 32 because when collections are in a product type we really want collection lengths to be shrunk first.
-For fixed length collections size = sum element size.
-Do we need to ShiftUp the size?
-What are the examples of generating fixed length?

 ## int, long
 v = start + Next(finish - start + 1)